samthegliderpilot/PythonEquations2Orbits/README.md

 conda activate py310OptFun
-conda install -c conda-forge sympy numpy pandas scipy plotly matplotlib jupyter pygmo pyomo cmake pytest plotly p2j pandoc networkx openpyxl pint pymysql pyodbc pyro4 xlrd cyipopt pandoc mypy vispy spiceypy setuptools mypy pylint czml3 dill pyomo download-extensions pyomo build-extensions python setup.py dependencies --extra optional
+conda install -c conda-forge sympy numpy pandas scipy plotly matplotlib jupyter pygmo pyomo cmake pytest plotly p2j pandoc networkx openpyxl pint pymysql pyodbc pyro4 xlrd cyipopt pandoc mypy vispy spiceypy setuptools mypy pylint czml3 dill pyomo download-extensions conda install -c conda-forge pynumero_libraries pyomo build-extensions python setup.py dependencies --extra optional
 ```

-That last command is adding additional dependencies for pyomo, however it doesn't seem to work and probably isn't needed
+That last command is adding additional dependencies for pyomo, however it doesn't seem to work and probably isn't needed.
+Note that the command installing pynumero_libraries may only be required for Windows.

 I find that for unit tests to properly work in VS Code, I need to in the conda console, activate the environment and then start code from that console.